 American service members taken prisoner in World War II, Korea, and Vietnam faced starvation, torture, forced labor, and other abuses at the hands of their captors.
 For those that returned home, their experiences in captivity often had long-lasting impacts on their physical and mental health.
-Over the decades, the U.S. government sought to address their specific needs through legislation conferring special benefits on former prisoners of war.
+Recognizing all that they had suffered, the U.S. government has since World War II conferred special benefits on former prisoners of war to provide for their care and support.

 During World War II, just over 130,000 Americans were captured by the Germans and Japanese.
 Roughly 116,000 survived the ordeal and returned to the United States at the war’s end.
 In 1948, Congress passed the War Claims Act awarding reparations to former prisoners (or their families if deceased) in the amount of $1.00 per day of captivity.
 These lump-sum payments, taken from seized German and Japanese assets, were intended to compensate prisoners of war for the inadequate food they received while held in confinement.
 Four years later, Congress revised the act to allow former prisoners to collect an additional $1.50 a day in compensation for “inhumane treatment” or other violations of the 1929 Geneva Convention.
 By 1955, over $123 million had been dispersed to World War II Veterans as part of this program.
 The law was amended again in 1954 to include the 4,418 Americans who were taken prisoner during the Korean War and later repatriated.
 Just under $9 million of newly allocated funds were distributed to these Veterans by August 1956.